 PhD in Microbiology: Qualification, Admission Process, Syllabus, Colleges, Positions & Salary

-PhD Microbiology is a 5-year Doctorate programme in Biology domain.
-It is a research oriented course that involves experimentation, data collection, publication, presentation, coursework, thesis writing, and viva.
+PhD Microbiology is a 5-year Doctorate programme in the Biology domain.
+It is a research-oriented course that involves experimentation, data collection, publication, presentation, coursework, thesis writing, and viva.
 The course offers the opportunity to conduct research in various areas like environmental microbiology, medical microbiology, industrial microbiology, and microbial genetics.

 Table of Contents